 Coatings are often applied depending upon the intended use of the concrete.
 For garage floors or driveways frequented by vehicles, thicker and more protective coats can apply.
 Coatings put a visible protective film over the concrete to keep oils and other stains from coming in contact with the concrete.

 On the other hand, generally, a sealant does the trick.
-“Sealers do not leave behind a film on the surface, instead they work within the pores to prevent liquids from being absorbed deep into the concrete.”
-Source.
+Instead of putting a visible protective film on the surface as the coatings do, sealers work within the pores of the concrete.
+It prevents the concrete to absorb different kinds of liquids, which otherwise could damage the material.
 Applying sealant regularly will help allow the soft rock from coming in contact with so much of the elements.
 Some other preventative methods are: